Claudiu-COSTEA/Claudiu-COSTEA/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on engineering
-- 📫 How to reach me here, Github
+- 📫 How to reach me ?
+Here claudiu.9994@gmail.com